How to Make Sugar Wax at Home: 3 Easy Foolproof DIY Recipes

 If you want to learn how to make sugar wax at home you are in the right place because I have 3 foolproof DIY recipes to share with you.

-So If you are still using a razor to get rid of unwanted hair, you should read this.
+If you are still using a razor to get rid of unwanted body hair or going to a beauty salon to get traditional waxing, you should read this.

-You can now make your own sugar wax at home with available ingredients and use it privately.
+You can make your own sugar wax at home with natural ingredients from your kitchen.

 What Is Sugar Wax?

 2. To prevent burning the sugar set the heat to medium until starts simmering and then to low.
-(I set mine, in a electric stove, to 4 to begin with and then lower to 2)
+(I set mine, in an electric stove, to 4 to begin with and then lower it to 2)